-- CareerShift lets you search for jobs and contacts in every type of organization.
+- CareerShift: search for jobs and contacts in every type of organization.

-- GoinGlobal lets you search for internships and jobs in 63 countries; country career guides with job search etiquette and protocols for 43 countries.
+- GoinGlobal: search for internships and jobs in many countries; country career guides with job search etiquette and protocols.

 - Internship websites